4teamwork/ftw.manager/README.rst

-options:
+Options:
-  --version             show program's version number and exit -h, --help            show this help message and exit -e, --only-egg        Do not commit changes (no tag, no versions changed),
-                        just create / submit the source distribution.
+  --version             show program's version number and exit -h, --help            show this help message and exit -e, --only-egg        Do not commit changes (no tag, no versions changed), just create / submit the source
+                        distribution.
-  -E, --no-egg          Do not create / submit the dist, but create a tag and
-                        change the bump versions.
+  -E, --no-egg          Do not create / submit the dist, but create a tag and change the bump versions.
   -i, --ignore-doc-errors
                         Do not check if the description is valid restructured text.

 ftw selfupdate
 ==============
-usage: ftw selfupdate [options]
+Usage: ftw selfupdate [options]
     Command name:     selfupdate

     --- DEPRECATED ----